 - 1. Describe randomness in certain realistic situation which can be either discrete or continuous type and compute statistical constants of these random variables. - 2.
 Provide very good insight which is essential for industrial applications by learning probability distributions. - 3.
 Make objective, data-driven decisions by using correlation and regression. - 4.
 Draw statistical inference using samples of a given size which is taken from a population. - 5.
-Understand the Stochastic processes-Markov process
+To design balanced systems that serve customers quickly and efficiently but it is not cost effective.